Jazz-Trumpet/jazz-trumpet-github-website/_portfolio/Music.md

 The major scale can be considered the base scale in Western Music.
 Students are encouraged to learn all 12 possible Major scales, one for each note in the chromatic scale.

-Music Educators are encouraging you to learn these major scales and master them well because learning them is the key to learning other types of scales.
-A major scale becomes a minor scale if you start on the 2nd, 3rd, or 6th note.
-These are modes of a major scale, and are easily learned when enough time is dedicated to learning thee major scale.

 Click on this image to learn more about modes and scales:
 [![Modes](/assets/img/MusicEducation/Major_scale.jpg)](https://learningmusic.ableton.com/advanced-topics/modes.html "Redirect to Modes")